micah686/SatisfactoryServerGUI/README.md

 # SatisfactoryServerGUI
 GUI for managing Satisfactory Dedicated servers

-You will need .Net COre 3.1 Runtime if you don't already have it installed:
+You will need .Net Core 3.1 Runtime if you don't already have it installed:

 ![.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet/3.1/runtime)